• Skip to primary navigation

 • Contact

-You are here: Home / Recipes / Vegetarian Basics / 5-Ingredient Homemade Sourdough Croutons
+You are here: Home / Recipes / Bread / Sourdough / Crunchy Croutons from Leftover Sourdough Bread

 This post may contain affiliate links.
 Please read my affiliate policy.

-Homemade Sourdough Croutons are delicious in soups, salads, and on snack boards.
-They’re an economic way to use leftover Sourdough Bread.
-They’re easy to make with just five basic ingredients, and add that little bit of special to your favorite recipes like Vegetarian Kale Caesar Salad.
-In this recipe, I’m sharing how to make seasoned croutons from Sourdough Bread in the oven (plus a breadcrumb bonus)!
+Homemade Sourdough Bread Croutons are delicious in soups, salads, and on snack boards.
+They’re an economical way to use leftover sourdough bread.
+They’re easy to make with just five basic ingredients and add that little bit of special to your favorite recipes like Caesar salad or soup.
+In this recipe, I’m sharing how to make seasoned croutons from sourdough bread in the oven with olive oil (plus a breadcrumb bonus)!
 This recipe is vegetarian or vegan.

 Homemade Sourdough Croutons on a sheet pan with a spatula garnished with herbs and Parmesan cheese.